-Below is a short list of challenges that exist in the assisted living industry.
-These are the things that assisted living communities don’t fell families when families are inquiring about or touring a care community.
+Below is a shortlist of challenges that exist in the assisted living industry.
+These are the things that assisted living communities don’t tell families when families are inquiring about or touring a care community.

 1 If You Can’t Get Your Aging Parent To Do Something – We’re Certainly Not Going To Either

 Many communities sell family caregivers on the idea of assistance with bathing, dressing, meals medication administration, and activities.
 The reality is that if a loved one does not wish to participate in one or all of these, the care staff cannot make (force) a resident to do anything.
 This refusal of participation is considered a “patient right” and is extremely frustrating to family caregivers.
 There are some limitations.

 Patient’s rights exist to protect aging adults in care communities.
 This is good news.
 The bad news is that care communities fail to recognize the legal responsibilities of power of attorney and guardian and ignore requests by families appointed in these positions.